rism-digital/rism.info/_posts/en/2021-05/2021-05-27-how-small-changes-can-cause-great-confusion.md

 {% include image file="/images/news/2021-05/musical_companion_part_1_website.jpg" %}

-The title page of the first part is dated 1673 and the second 1672.
-Both parts are continuously paginated but only together do they comprise over 200 pages.
-The names of the composers and the number of their works also refers to the complete Musical Companion.
+The title page of the first part is dated 1673 and the second part is dated 1672.
+Both parts are continuously paginated, but only together do they comprise over 200 pages.
+The names of the composers and the number of their works also refers to the complete _Musical Companion_.
 Then why is there different information concerning these points in the B/I entries?
-There is no evidence for an earlier edition where both title pages would have been dated 1672 with a few pieces fewer.
-Cyrus Lawrence Day and Eleanor Boswell Murrie, who mention the case in their bibliography English Song-Books 1651–1702 ([RISM short title: DayS 1940](https://opac.rism.info/search?View=rism&q=lit1684){:blank}) and who examined numerous English copies, do not find conclusive evidence for such an edition.
+There is no evidence for an earlier edition, where both title pages would have been dated 1672 with a few pieces fewer.
+Cyrus Lawrence Day and Eleanor Boswell Murrie, who mention the case in their bibliography _English Song-Books 1651–1702_ ([RISM short title: DayS 1940](https://opac.rism.info/search?View=rism&q=lit1684){:blank}) and who examined numerous English copies, do not find conclusive evidence for such an edition.

 {% include image file="/images/news/2021-05/musical_companion_part_2_website.jpg" %}

 Instead, the differences can be accounted for due to pages that were added later.
 In one case, a sheet was added entitled "An additional sheet to the book entituled, The Musical companion," which contains ten additional pieces and whose pages are numbered 1 to 8.
 In another case, in the second part, four pages with double numbering 113 to 116 were added between pages 112 and 113.
-They contain a complementary medius voice with a note, "The three former Italian Ayres originally were but of Two Parts; I have now by the request of a friend, added to them an inward Part to complete Harmony, as occasion requires."
+They contain a complementary medius part with a note reading, "The three former Italian Ayres originally were but of Two Parts; I have now by the request of a friend, added to them an inward Part to complete Harmony, as occasion requires."
 In addition, two further pieces are printed there.
-The difference, then, consists of twelve additional pages with twelve new pieces and three additional voices.
+The difference, then, consists of twelve additional pages with twelve new pieces and three additional parts.

 Thus, the two B/I entries do not represent two different anthologies or editions, but rather two different stages of the same print – with or without the additional sheets bound in.
 Among the copies known to us, there are some that have only one of the two additions.
 For this reason, a single record in RISM was made for 1672\|5 and 1673\|4 ([RISM ID no. 993121950](https://opac.rism.info/search?id=993121950&View=rism){:blank}) and we have tried to note, when possible, which additions are present.
 A note in the record also explains the situation.